railsbridge-boston/railsbridge-boston/views/installfest/checklist.markdown

     ``` ruby
     puts 'Hello World!'
     ```
     Then save the file.
-From the command prompt, navigate to and execute the Ruby script you just created.
+From the command line, navigate to and execute the Ruby script you just created.

 2. Confirm that Ruby and Rails are installed on your machine.
 From the command line type: